...PROTECT OUR VALLEY KICKBALL RALLY FUNDRAISER...

 HAZARDOUS DRUMS BURRIED - 1999

-Location: Fern Hill Warehouse - WEA Storage Facility
+Location: Fern Hill Warehouse - WEA Storage Facility - Across the street from the Main WEA/Cinram facility.

 • Bis(2-ethylhexyl) phthalate (DEHP) - associated with Liver Cancer/Reproductive Issues

-• 1,1-Dichloroethylene (Vinyl Chloride) - associated with Liver/Lung Cancer
+• 1,1-Dichloroethylene - associated with Liver/Kidney Cancer

 • Cadmium - associated with Lung/Prostate/Kidney Cancer